 Mediator

-Mediators are neutral third parties who help people involved in disputes find mutually acceptable resolutions to their conflicts.
+Mediators are impartial third parties who help people involved in disputes find mutually acceptable resolutions to their conflicts.

 There was an error.
 Please try again.